Arbind15/BE_Major_Project/README.md

-# Real-Time Object Detection-Based Self-Driving Car using Deep Learning
+# Real-Time Object Detection-Based Self-Driving Car using MobileNet

 Self-driving car designed to operate without human involvement and make quicker and more rational decisions than humans, potentially saving millions of lives lost annually due to human errors.
 A Real-Time Object Detection-Based Self-Driving Car using Deep Learning models and techniques, along with various hardware, aims to be accurate, reliable, and responsive to minimize road accidents and make road transportation safer.